Avtem/progitreedited/en/02-git-basics/01-chapter2.markdown

 	#	modified:   benchmarks.rb
 	#

 What the heck?
 Now `benchmarks.rb` is listed as both staged and unstaged.
 How is that possible?
-It turns out that Git is seeing two version of `benchmarks.rb`.
+It turns out that Git is seeing two versions of `benchmarks.rb`.
 One is the version that you last staged when you ran `git add`.
 The other is the current version of `benchmarks.rb` in your working directory.
-If you commit now, the currently staged version of `benchmarks.rb` is what would go into the commit, not the version in your working directory.
+If you commit now, the currently staged version of `benchmarks.rb` would go into the commit, not the version in your working directory.
 Remember, if you modify a file after you run `git add`, you have to run it again to stage the latest version.

 	$ git add benchmarks.rb
 	$ git status